ERFouX/fouxnotes-blog/README.md

 php artisan serve
 ```

-Visit `http://localhost:8000` in your browser to see the application in action.
+Visit `localhost:8000` or `127.0.0.1:8000` in your browser to see the application in action.

 ## Contributing
+(Not yet complete)

-Thank you for considering contributing to the Fouxnotes Blog!
+Thank you for considering contributing to the FouxNotes Blog!
 Please read the [contribution guide](CONTRIBUTING.md) for details on how to contribute.

 ## License